SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Introduction

 \subsection{Related Work}

-Online replanning in belief space is a vital capability to solve the SLAP problem for two main reasons: First, belief dynamics are usually more random than state dynamics because the belief is directly affected by the measurement noise.
+Online replanning in belief space is an important capability to solve the SLAP problem for two main reasons.
+First, belief dynamics are usually more random than state dynamics because the belief is directly affected by the measurement noise.
 Therefore, a noisy measurement or spurious data association can cause large changes in the belief.
-Second, in practical applications, discrepancies between real and computation models are a significant source of error and cause the belief to occasionally have behaviors different than expected nominal behavior.
-Thus, simultaneously replanning as localizing, gives a system the ability to recover from such deviations.
-In addition, enabling SLAP can help the robot to cope with changes in the environment as well as recover from large unexpected deviations in the robot's pose.
+Second, in practical applications, discrepancies between real and computational models or changes in the environment can cause the belief to occasionally show off-nominal behaviors.
+Online replanning while localizing equips the system with the ability to recover from such situations.

-\axx{ \ph{Active localization} } Solving the planning problem alongside localization and mapping has been the topic of several recent works (e.g, \cite{hcarrillo-icra14-optim-active-slam}, \cite{hcarrillo-icra12-active-slam}, \cite{lcarlone-2014-jirs}, \cite{kim-eustice-pdn}).
-The method in \cite{GBS-IJRR-2015} presents an approach to uncertainty-constrained simultaneous planning, localization and mapping for unknown environments and in \cite{lcarlone-icra14}, the authors propose an approach to actively explore unknown maps while imposing a hard constraint on the localization uncertainty at the end of the planning horizon.
-Our work assumes the environment map is known, formulates the problem in its most general form (POMDP), and focuses on online replanning in the presence of obstacles (possibly changing).
+\ph{Active localization} Solving the planning problem alongside localization and mapping has been the topic of several recent works (e.g, \cite{hcarrillo-icra14-optim-active-slam}, \cite{hcarrillo-icra12-active-slam}, \cite{lcarlone-2014-jirs}, \cite{kim-eustice-pdn}).
+The method in \cite{GBS-IJRR-2015} presents an approach to uncertainty-constrained simultaneous planning, localization, and mapping for an unknown environment.
+In \cite{lcarlone-icra14}, the authors propose an approach to actively explore unknown maps while imposing a hard constraint on the localization uncertainty at the end of the planning horizon.
+Our work assumes the environment map is known, formulates the problem in its most general form (POMDP), and focuses on online replanning in the presence of obstacles which may possibly change over time.